Books and memorabilia

-The archives are open between 1.30 and 4 pm on the first Sunday in each month when the Museum is allowed to open, and can be examined by visitors in the company of a Museum Archivist
+The archives are open between 1.30 and 4 pm on the first Sunday in each month and can be examined by visitors in the company of a Museum Archivist

 The Museum has compiled several different archives of documentation and pictures.
 Much may be searched via computer databases in the museum.
 There are three basic archives:-